Mother of Invention?

 I’ll bet you also have some fun things that make life in the shop a little easier.
 I will also bet many of our readers would love to see your creative solutions and learn from your creativity.

 Please take some photos, then send a short story.
 We’ll add your submission to our Solutions vault.

 I needed to use the wall space where the old Tandem bicycle hung.
 It was a fine hanging job with a couple pulleys and such, but I really want that wall space for something different.

 So, what can I do with the Tandem bicycle when it’s not in use?
 It takes up way to much floor space to just park it.
 Maybe hang it from the ceiling somewhere else — but where?
-I’d love to put it in the basement, but it’s hard to get down the stairs and around the corner!
-It’s too long.
-(And it’s a hassle to get back out.)
+I’d love to put it in the basement, but it’s so hard to get up and down the stairs and around the corner!
+It’s soooo long.
+(And, it’s a beast to get back out.)

 The Simple Creative Solutions:

 When I finally realized there’s really not a truly elegant solution, and when the neighbor turned me down for storing it in his garage :), I decided a less than perfect solution would at least help.